Effie Lucinda Krause

 Prominent Industrialist Dies

 In the death of J. Russell Case, Bradford loses a man recognized as head of one of the leading cutlery manufacturing firms in the entire nation.
 A midwesterner by birth, he nonetheless had been a Bradfordian since before the turn of the century and had seen his firm grow to great prominence.
-The products of the company have brought prominence to Bradford in world markets and have meant employment for many area residents.
+The products of the company have brought prominence to Bradford in world markets and have ment employment for many area residents.
 Active in many business ventures as well as in civic and fraternal endeavors, Mr. Case typified a successful American business executive.
 His record of achievements will be long remembered.

 The Era, Bradford, PA., Monday, September 21, 1953